code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/plc/science.md

 ### <a name="locations"></a>Where is the program offered?

-#### Professional Learning Locations
 We're so excited that you're interested in applying for our Professional Learning Program!
-Check out th emap below to see the lcoations where the program is offered.
+[Check out the list of partner districts](https://docs.google.com/spreadsheets/d/1BDzs4k6nbZ87KdRZE62gqO_VpBC1yRSRbolWejGtDnU/edit#gid=0) to see if the program is available in your region.

-***insert map of partner district locations***
+<br><br>

-**Don't see your region on the map?** Encourage your administrators [to apply to be a partner district!](https://code.org/educate/districts)
+**Don't see your region on the list?** Encourage your administrators [to apply to be a partner district!](https://code.org/educate/districts)
+<br><br>

-**Is your location on the map?** Join the other teachers in your district on the journey to teach CS Principles!
+**Is your location on the list?** Join the other teachers in your district on the journey to teach CS in Science!
+<br><br>
 <br>
 [<button>Apply now</button>](/educate/plc/csp/application)